-- b.
-On active duty other than active duty for training, in the U.S. Armed Forces; or, NOTE: Acceptable documentation of active military status is the original copy of the alien's current orders posting the alien to a military base. - c.
-The spouse or unmarried dependent child (age 18 or younger) of the alien veteran in (a) or (b) above, or the unmarried surviving spouse of a deceased alien veteran. - 4.
-Child effective October 1, 2003, a child currently under 18 years of age who is lawfully residing in the U.S. - 5.
-Disabled effective October 1, 2002, an alien receiving benefits or assistance for blindness or disability and lawfully is residing in the U.S. - 6.
-Aged an alien lawfully residing in the U.S. on August 22, 1996, who was born on or before August 22, 1931; or, - 7.
-Lawfully Admitted to the United States for Permanent Residence (LAPR) a LAPR who also meets 40 quarters of work criteria.
-This requirement is for those individuals who have not resided in the US as a LAPR, parolee, conditional entry, or battered for 5 years or more prior to submitting a SNAP application-see # 1. - a.
+b.
+On active duty in the U.S. Armed Forces (other than for training); or NOTE: Acceptable documentation of active military status is the original copy of the alien's current orders posting the alien to a military base.

+- c.
+The spouse and unmarried dependent children (age 18 or younger) of the alien veteran in (a) or (b) above, or the unmarried surviving spouse of a deceased alien veteran.
+An unmarried dependent child is a child under age 18, or if a full-time student, under age 22. - 4.
+Child a child currently under 18 years of age who is lawfully residing in the U.S. - 5.
+Disabled an alien receiving benefits or assistance for blindness or disability and lawfully is residing in the U.S. - 6.
+Aged an alien lawfully residing in the U.S. on August 22, 1996, and who was born on or before August 22, 1931; or - 7.
+Lawfully Admitted to the United States for Permanent Residence (LAPR) and 40 work quarters a LAPR who also meets 40 quarters of work criteria.
+This requirement is for those individuals who have not resided in the U.S. as a LAPR, parolee, conditional entry, or battered for 5 years or more prior to submitting a SNAP application-see # 1. - a.
 The individual must provide proof of earnings of 10 years or more with employer statements, income tax forms, wage stubs, etc., or obtain verification by requesting the information from the regional Social Security Administration (SSA) office.
-The eligibility staff member can access Montana's State Verification and Exchange System (SVES) interface with SSA to establish the 40 quarters of work for the LAPR 'qualified alien'. - b.
-A maximum of four credits may be earned in a year by each individual.
+The eligibility staff member can access Montana's State Verification and Exchange System (SVES) interface with SSA to establish the 40 quarters of work for the LAPR 'qualified alien'. - A maximum of four credits may be earned in a year by each individual.
 Credits will be credited only after the calendar quarter has ended.
 Calendar quarters mean the four calendar months ending March 31st, June 30th, September 30th, and December 31st of any year.

-No work quarters are creditable for any period beginning after December 31, 1996, if the alien (or the parent or spouse) received any federal means-tested benefits or received SNAP benefits during the period the work quarters were earned.
+COUNTING WORK QUARTERS- No work quarters are creditable for any period after December 31, 1996, if the alien (or the parent or spouse) received any federal meanstested benefits or received SNAP benefits during the period the work quarters were earned.
 Federal means-tested benefits are TANF Cash, and Tribal TANF, or BIA Tribal Assistance.